Introduction

 Individual oral assessments

-Planning an oral presentation can be very similar to planning for a digital asset such as a video, techniques such as the Multicolumn format (LinkedIn Learning), may be useful to you when planning an oral presentation.
+Planning an oral presentation can also be very similar to planning for a digital asset such as a video.
+Techniques such as the Multicolumn format (LinkedIn Learning), may be useful to you when planning an oral presentation.

-You may also wish to apply the planning methods used in essay writing.
+You may also wish to apply the planning methods used in academic writing to ensure you provide your audience with a clear structure and story.
 This may be particularly useful if your oral presentation is linked to your dissertation, final year submission or a postgraduate viva.

 Watch this video on how to plan and structure an essay.
 (Panopto)